atsign-foundation/at_tools/at_cli/README.md

   host: 'root.atsign.org'

  auth:
-  reuired: true # Authentication required for the Verb or not
+  required: true # Authentication required for the Verb or not
   mode: cram     # Mode of Authentication (cram or pkam)
   key_file_location: 'bin/@alice' # File path which contains PKAM/CRAM secret
   at_sign: '@alice'
 ```

 Also, we can provide auth related information from commandline as mentioned above.

 Here are some examples to execute verbs